-A continuous assessment methodology is used: four partial exams will be conducted during the semester.
-The final mark will be based on the outcome of these partial exams plus a bonus obtained by actively participating in class (e.g., delivering proposed assignments, solving problems in class, etc.).
+A continuous assessment methodology is used: four partial exams and several lab tests will be conducted during the semester.
+The final mark will be based on their outcome plus a bonus obtained by actively participating in class (e.g., delivering proposed assignments, solving problems in class, etc.).
 A final exam will be available for students who could not obtain enough points during the semester.